raphaelgatti/v2-ach-api-docs/source/includes/_transfers.md

 When a bank transfer fails for an Account or Customer, Dwolla returns a `failure` link when [getting the transfer by Id](#get-a-transfer-by-id).
 This failure link is used to retrieve the return code and description.
 For reference, the list of possible failure codes and descriptions are shown in the [Transfer failures](https://developers.dwolla.com/resources/bank-transfer-workflow/transfer-failures.html) resource article.

+**Note:** If a transfer fails to/from a bank account then the `bank` will automatically be removed from the Dwolla system for all ACH return codes except an `R01`.

 <ol class="alerts">
     <li class="alert icon-alert-alert">This endpoint <a href="#authentication">requires</a> an OAuth account access token with the `Transactions` <a href="#oauth-scopes">scope</a>.</li>
 </ol>